 The Event Concept

-The Way of Legends is a fully catered point to point Trail Running Ultra Stage Challenge.
+The Way of Legends is a fully catered point to point Trail Running Ultra Stage Race.

-This means that throughout the duration of the event, from Lunch time on Tuesday the 14th of May 2024 until the morning of Wednesday the 22nd of May 2024, all meals and accommodation will be provided by the organization.
-There will be only two bus transfers, one from Burgos to the Race HQ (25mins) on the 14th or 15th of May 2024, and one from the event HQ to the start of stage two ( 30mins) on the friday the 17th of may 2024.
+This means that throughout the duration of the event, from the evening on Friday the 17th of October 2025 until the morning of Saturday the 25th of October 2025, all meals and accommodation will be provided by the organization.
+There will be only two bus transfers, one from the initial hotel to the start of the race (15 minutes) on the 19th of October 2025, and one from the hotel to the start of the 6th stage ( 1 hour) on the friday the 24th of October 2025.

-The Challenge basically consist of 5 stages approximately the length of a marathon and a final shorter 13km stage along the “Camino de Santiago” to the finish line at the World Heritage Site of Burgos Cathedral.
-The Challenge will have a total length of approximately 197km (+6900m -7000m) of which less than 3% will be on asphalted roads.
-The Stages have a wide range of profiles and geographies , from a practically flat stage on a comfortable wide trail through a beautiful forest to some very tough mountain trail stages with over 2000 meters of altitude gain and passing over the highest peaks and ridges of the province over 2000m above sea-level.
+The Challenge basically consist of 5 stages with a maximum length of a marathon and a final shorter 13km stage along the “Camino de Santiago” to the finish line at the World Heritage Site of Burgos Cathedral.
+The Challenge will have a total length of approximately 177km (+2950m -3065m) of which less than 3% will be on asphalted roads.
+The Stages have a wide range of profiles and geographies.

 For obvious safety reasons there will be a minimal mandatory equipment list to be carried at all times by the participants during the running of all the stages.
 This equipment will be checked on a daily basis and Failure to show all the items whenever asked will result in time penalties or the inability for the participant to continue in the race.
 All other personal overnight equipment will be carried from camp to camp by the organization with a maximum of one 12kg bag each.
-During the race all participants and organizing team will stay in the same camps where beds, showers and toilet facilities will be available but sleeping bags will not be provided.
+During the race all participants and organizing team will stay in the same hotels and eat in the same restaurants.
 Personal belongings (one bag per person) that are not needed by participants during the race will be kept safe by the organization in Burgos until the end of the Event.

 _15a2719